I’m publishing this case study for a simple reason:

 They will not.

-That is where smaller businesses can win.
+That is where smaller businesses can compete — and sometimes win.

-Different markets.
 Different audiences.
+Different industries.
 Same principle.

 Clarity beats vagueness.